-Shares of the Funds are offered on a continuous basis at a price equal to its NAV plus an initial sales charge at the time of purchase (the "Class A shares"), with a contingent deferred sales charge ("CDSC") (the "Class B shares"), without any initial sales charge and, as long as the shares are held for one year or more, without any CDSC ("Class C shares"), to group retirement plans, as defined below, eligible to purchase Class R shares, without any initial sales charge or CDSC ("Class R shares"), to group retirement plans eligible to purchase Class K shares without any initial sales charge or CDSC ("Class K shares"), to group retirement plans and certain investment advisory clients of, and certain other persons associated with, the Adviser and its affiliates eligible to purchase Class I shares, without any initial sales charge or CDSC ("Class I shares"), or, to investors eligible to purchase Advisor Class shares, without any initial sales charge or CDSC ("Advisor Class shares"), in each case as described below.
+Shares of the Funds are offered on a continuous basis at a price equal to its NAV plus an initial sales charge at the time of purchase (the "Class A shares"), with a CDSC (the "Class B shares"), or without any initial sales charge and, as long as the shares are held for one year or more, without any CDSC (the "Class C shares"), to group retirement plans, as defined below, eligible to purchase Class R shares, without any initial sales charge or CDSC (the "Class R shares"), to group retirement plans eligible to purchase Class K shares, without any initial sales charge or CDSC (the "Class R shares"), to group retirement plans eligible to purchase Class K shares, without any initial sales charge or CDSC (the "Class K shares"), to group retirement plans and certain investment advisory clients of, and certain other persons associated with, the Adviser and its affiliates eligible to purchase Class I shares, without any initial sales charge or CDSC (the "Class I shares"), or to investors eligible to purchase Advisor Class shares, without any initial sales charge or CDSC (the "Advisor Class shares"), in each case as described below.
 "Group retirement plans" are defined as 401(k) plans, 457 plans, employer-sponsored 403(b) plans, profit sharing and money purchase pension plans, defined benefit plans, and non-qualified deferred compensation plans where plan level or omnibus accounts are held on the books of the Fund.
-All classes of shares of the Funds, except Class I and Advisor Class shares, are subject to Rule 12b-1 asset-based sales charges.
-Shares of the Funds that are offered subject to a sales charge are offered through (i) investment dealers that are members of Financial Industry Regulatory Authority and have entered into selected dealer agreements with ABI ("selected dealers"), (ii) depository institutions and other financial intermediaries or their affiliates, that have entered into selected agent agreements with ABI ("selected agents"), and (iii) ABI.
-U.S. Strategic Research, International Discovery Equity and International Focus 40 do not offer Class B Shares.
+All of the classes of shares of the Funds, except the Class I and Advisor Class shares, are subject to Rule 12b-1 asset-based sales charges.
+Shares of the Funds that are offered subject to a sales charge are offered through (i) investment dealers that are members of the Financial Industry Regulatory Authority and have entered into selected dealer agreements with ABI ("selected dealers"), (ii) depository institutions and other financial intermediaries or their affiliates, that have entered into selected agent agreements with ABI ("selected agents") and (iii) ABI.

 Investors may purchase shares of the Funds either through financial intermediaries or directly through ABI.
 A transaction, service, administrative or other similar fee may be charged by your financial intermediary with respect to the purchase, sale or exchange of shares made through the financial intermediary.
-Such financial intermediary may also impose requirements with respect to the purchase, sale or exchange of shares that are different from, or in addition to, those imposed by the Fund, including requirements as to classes of shares available through that financial intermediary and the minimum initial and subsequent investment amounts.
-The Fund is not responsible for, and has no control over, the decision of any financial intermediary to impose such differing requirements.
-Sales personnel of financial intermediaries distributing the Fund's shares may receive differing compensation for selling different classes of shares.
+Such financial intermediary may also impose requirements with respect to the purchase, sale or exchange of shares that are different from, or in addition to, those imposed by the Fund, including requirements as to the classes of shares available through that financial intermediary and the minimum initial and subsequent investment amounts.
+A Fund is not responsible for, and has no control over, the decision of any financial intermediary to impose such differing requirements.
+Sales personnel of financial intermediaries distributing the Fund's Fund shares may receive differing compensation for selling different classes of shares.

 In order to open your account, a Fund or your financial intermediary is required to obtain certain information from you for identification purposes.
 This information may include name, date of birth, permanent residential address and social security/taxpayer identification number.
 It will not be possible to establish your account without this information.
-If the Fund or your financial intermediary is unable to verify the information provided, your account may be closed and other appropriate action may be taken as permitted by law.
+If the Fund or your financial intermediary is unable to verify the information provided, your account may be closed, and other appropriate action may be taken as permitted by law.